MirageNet/Mirage/doc/docs/guides/remote-actions/client-rpc.md

 ---
 # Client RPC

-ClientRpc are sent from [NetworkBehaviours](/docs/reference/Mirage/NetworkBehaviour) on the server to Behaviours on the client.
-They can be sent from any [NetworkBehaviours](/docs/reference/Mirage/NetworkBehaviour) that has been spawned.
+ClientRpcs are sent from [NetworkBehaviours](/docs/reference/Mirage/NetworkBehaviour) on the server to Behaviours on the client.
+They can be sent from any [NetworkBehaviour](/docs/reference/Mirage/NetworkBehaviour) that has been spawned.

 To make a function into a ClientRpc add [`[ClientRpc]`](/docs/reference/Mirage/ClientRpcAttribute) directly above the function.